 With attention span continuing to decrease over the years, incorporating video content into websites has become crucial to capturing users attention.
 Adding video content to your website allows users with short attention spans an option beyond traditionally reading long-form content.
 Video content can be incorporated into your website in a multitude of ways including homepage video, product demonstration, how-to videos, brand story/history video, client testimonials, user-generated videos, and more.
 According to Shopify partners, the four most effective ways to integrate video content into your Shopify site are:

 - How to/Explanation Videos: for storytelling

 - Product Page Videos: to draw in shoppers

 - Landing Page Videos: to really sell your product/service

 As user attention span continues to decrease, Shopify sites are forced to find new ways to grab and maintain user attention.
 A few ways in which this can be accomplished include optimizing your Shopify site’s page load speed, understanding user habits, as well as engaging with users through the integration of video content.
-Utilizing techniques such as these are sure to keep users attention on your site for longer.
+Utilizing techniques such as these is sure to keep users' attention on your site for longer.